 |Standardized Test Scores||Considered|

-To apply, all applicants to William Jewell College must submit the following items.
-Double check with William Jewell College's admissions department to confirm all application materials and requirements.
+To apply to William Jewell College, all applicants must submit the following items.
+Make sure to check in with William Jewell College's admissions department to confirm all application materials and requirements.

 |Area||Required||Recommended||Required for Some||Details (If Any)|